javascript-tutorial/en.javascript.info/1-js/11-async/01-callbacks/article.md

 After the outer `loadScript` is complete, the callback initiates the inner one.

-What if we want one more script...?
+What if we want one more script?

 ```js
 loadScript('/my/script.js', function(script) {